n-eq/n-eq.github.io/_posts/2025-05-13-rust-avr-arduino-blink.md

 ```

 Although the sketch was built with the default configuration (which uses `-Os` to optimize for size),
-its footprint is still roughly 3 times bigger than the Rust version.
+its footprint is still roughly 3 times larger than the Rust version.
 This is probably due to the fact that the
 compilation process also uses `-g` to produce debugging information.
 I'm not sure if there are other
 things to consider (apart from C runtime initialization) but I didn't investigate further.
 If you happen to have the answer, please let me know.